goldmont/ROMInstaller/README.md

 ```

+**NB:**

+1. You should use hosting services which provide you direct download links such as Mediafire or Dropbox (on Dropbox, to download a file rather than display it, you can use **_dl=1_** as a query parameter in your URL).

-**NB:** The environment is already placed in the internal storage.
+2. The environment is already placed in the internal storage.
 So, in **_mDownloadDirectory_**, you have to store only the path from the internal storage to your destination folder and not the full path from root directory.

 ### The available modes are as follows: